-At a young age Jeremy was sidetracked from his ultimate goal of protecting digital civil liberties by the allure of building and programming robots, which was the focus of his work in college and grad school.
-Having worked on drones and autonomous cars he is aware of their potential benefits for society, but is also that much more prepared to guard against the dangers they present to privacy and civil liberties.
+At a young age Dr. Gillula was sidetracked from his ultimate goal of protecting digital civil liberties by the allure of building and programming robots, which was the focus of his undergraduate and doctoral work.
+Having developed sensor fusion and control systems for both drones and autonomous cars he is aware of their potential benefits for society, but is also prepared to guard against the dangers they present to privacy and civil liberties.

 Starchy Grant might not know the warm embrace of the sunlight, but at least he keeps the servers running on time.
 When not securing all the things or replacing the small shell script he replaced himself last year with with a slightly smaller yaml file, he enjoys gaming, ultramarathon running, scuba diving, mountain hugging, and dumb ideas poorly disguised as art.

 Will is an Infrastructure Engineer attempting to tame the EFF's menagerie of servers.
 He's passionate about democratizing computer security and fighting for a more just application of technology in society.
 When he's not doing that, though, he's all about tabletop gaming, running, and learning cool new stuff.